DNN Expression Rate Analysis of High-dimensional PDEs: Application to Option Pricing: Introduction

 \subsection{Contributions and Main Result}

 As a first main contribution of this work we show in \Cref{NN2} that low-rank functions of the form

-with $h_j^s\in C(\R,\R)$ sufficiently regular, and $(c_s)_{s=1}^R\subseteq\R$ can be approximated to a given relative precision by deep ReLU neural networks of size scaling like $Rd^2$, that is, without curse of dimensionality.
+with $h_j^s\in C(\R,\R)$ sufficiently regular and $(c_s)_{s=1}^R\subseteq\R$ can be approximated to a given relative precision by deep ReLU neural networks of size scaling like $Rd^2$.
+In particular, we obtain a dependence on the dimension $d$ that is only polynomial and not exponential, i.e. we avoid the curse of dimensionality.
 In other words, we show that in addition all classical approximation methods based on sparse expansions and on more general low-rank structures, can be emulated by neural networks.
 Since the solutions of several classes of high-dimensional PDEs are precisely of this form (see, e.g., \cite{schwab2017deep}), our approximation results can be directly applied to these problems to establish approximation rates for neural network approximations that do not suffer from the curse of dimensionality.
+Note that approximation results for functions of the form \eqref{eq:low_rank_form} have previously been considered in \cite{2017Schmidt-Hieber} in the context of statistical bounds for nonparametric regression.

+Moreover, we remark that the networks realizing the product in \eqref{eq:low_rank_form} itself, have a connectivity scaling which is logarithmic in the accuracy $\eps^{-1}$.
+While we will, for our concrete example, only obtain a spectral connectivity scaling, i.e. like $\eps^{-{\frac{1}{n}}}$ for any $n\in\N$ with the implicit constant depending on $n$, this tensor construction may be used to obtain logarithmic scaling (w.r.t.\@ the accuracy) for $d$-variate functions in cases where the univariate $h_j^s$ can be approximated with a logarithmic scaling.

-As a particular application of the tools developed in the present paper, we provide a mathematical analysis of the rates of expressive power of neural networks for a particular, high-dimensional PDE which arises in mathematical finance, namely the pricing of a so-called \emph{european maximum Option}; cf., e.g., \\ \url{http://www.investment-and-finance.net/derivatives/m/maximum-option.html}).
+As a particular application of the tools developed in the present paper, we provide a mathematical analysis of the rates of expressive power of neural networks for a particular, high-dimensional PDE which arises in mathematical finance, namely the pricing of a so-called \emph{European maximum Option} (see, e.g., \cite{EuroOpt}).

 We consider the particular (and not quite realistic) situation that the log-returns of these $d$ assets are uncorrelated, i.e. their log-returns evolve according to $d$ uncorrelated drifted scalar diffusion processes.